Gift Fund for your sponsored child

-The sponsored children then decide on how best to spend the donations.
+The sponsored children then decide how best to spend the donations.
 They usually ask for sporting equipment, books, school bags and toys.

 ActionAid sources these gifts as locally and sustainably as possible and distributes the gifts to all the children in the chosen school or community.

-I am not a child sponsor can I still contribute to the Gift Fund?
+Why contribute to the Gift Fund?

 - The Gift Fund makes gift-giving easy, cost-effective and fair.